Course Syllabus

 Since this is an online course, it is your responsibility to arrange to use a computer with internet access.
 It is also your responsibility to make sure you have the word processing, spreadsheet, and presentation software required to complete your assignments.
 In order to participate in online meetings with the instructor and your classmates, you are required to have a microphone for your computer and a set of earphones that will work with your computer.
 You will use the microphone and earphones to talk with others in a variety of learning activities in this course.
 Directions for setting up your microphone and earphones to work with the online meeting tool will be provided in a learning activity later on in the Course Introduction lesson.

-The Proctorio exam requires a functioning webcam and microphone connected to your device.
+The Proctorio quiz requires a functioning webcam and microphone connected to your device.
 Make sure to properly set these up before you begin your exam.

 Proctored Exams and Assessments